 Defects in insulin regulation:

-Normal functioning of insulin
+The normal functioning of insulin

-Insulin acts as a key that allows glucose to enter cells, especially muscle and adipose (fat) cells.
+Insulin acts as a key that allows glucose to enter cells, particularly muscle and adipose (fat) cells.
 Inside these cells, glucose is used as an energy source.
 When blood glucose levels decrease, insulin production also decreases.

-Now let's address insulin resistance.
+Now let's talk about insulin resistance.

 Insulin resistance